spaced/scala-js-d3/README.md

 *   Redistributions in binary form must reproduce the above copyright notice, this list of conditions and the following disclaimer in the documentation and/or other materials provided with the distribution.
-*   Neither the name of the EPFL nor the names of its contributors may be used to endorse or promote products derived from this software without specific prior written permission.
+*   Neither the name of the singlespaced.org nor the names of its contributors may be used to endorse or promote products derived from this software without specific prior written permission.